Computer Networks Graduate Programs: Design & Manage Secure Networks

 - No GRE/GMAT required

 In today’s interconnected world, organizations rely upon secure computer networks that can adapt to evolving company needs and embrace new technology such as wireless communication, cloud services, and mobile networks.
-Network engineers or systems administrators can expect to see a 31 percent increase in employment opportunities in the computer system design and related services industry through 2024 (U.S. Bureau of Labor Statistics).
+Computer network architects can expect to see a 4 percent increase in employment opportunities in the computer system design and related services industry through 2031 (U.S. Bureau of Labor Statistics).

 Now is the time to advance in your career with a master’s degree and/or graduate certificate from Boston University—one of the world’s leading research and teaching institutions.
 Choose from the following online and on-campus graduate programs: